anzemur/api-seed/README.md

   Routes authorization middleware based on user's roles.

 * ### Rate limiting
-  Per route middleware that allows rate limiting by user's ID or IP address.
+  Per route middleware that allows rate-limiting by user's ID or IP address.

 * ### Cache
   Request caching globally or per user, using Redis key-value database.

 * ### Logging
-  Error, info and access (route) local logging.
-Logs are available in `./logs` directory after app start up.
-For every request a log document is created in database with all of relevant information about request and its response.
+  Error, info, and access (route) local logging.
+Logs are available in the `./logs` directory after the app startup.
+A log document is created in the database with all relevant information about the request and response for every received request on the server.

 * ### Error handling
   Error handling middleware.